Suffering and Evil

 Often Christians wrongly believe that if they live a godly Christian life, the Lord will protect them from pain and suffering.
 But the truth is we as Christians may experience pain and loss in life.
 This is not always a result of our sin, as some would claim, but rather, for a greater purpose that we may not understand immediately.
 We may never understand, but we can trust God in these difficult times, and know He has a good plan.

 The story of Job is an example of that.
 Job “was perfect and upright, and one that feared God, and eschewed evil” (Job 1:1), yet he experienced great suffering.
-Job could not see why the Lord has allowed his suffering.
+He could not see why the Lord has allowed his suffering.
 He couldn’t see the heavenly controversy, behind the scenes, between Satan and God.

-Joseph the righteous faced so much affliction when he was sold as a slave but the Lord had a greater purpose when he was chosen to be the ruler of Egypt.
-At the end of his life, Joseph was able to say to his brothers, “Ye thought evil against me; but God meant it unto good” (Gen. 50:20).
+Joseph the righteous faced so much affliction when he was sold as a slave but the Lord had a greater purpose when he later was chosen to be the ruler of Egypt.
+At the end of his life, Joseph was able to say to his brothers, “Ye thought evil against me; but God meant it unto good” (Genesis 50:20).

 In His service,